Establishing Temperature Excursion Thresholds by Product

 Workflow Mapping & Quality Integration

 Automated threshold breaches must map directly to established quality workflows.
 When an excursion is confirmed, the system generates a structured deviation record containing timestamped telemetry, sensor calibration status, and environmental context.
-This record routes to the Quality Management System (QMS) via secure API, triggering predefined Standard Operating Procedures (SOPs) for impact assessment.
+This record routes to the Quality Management System (QMS) via secure API, triggering predefined SOPs for impact assessment.

-Compliance officers and cold chain engineers must verify that the automated alerting matrix aligns with validated batch disposition protocols.
 Critical thresholds bypass standard review queues, initiating immediate quarantine flags in warehouse management systems.
 All threshold evaluations, alert states, and operator acknowledgments are cryptographically hashed and stored in append-only audit logs.
-Data retention policies must align with regional requirements, typically mandating a minimum of five years post-product expiry for cold chain telemetry.
-Automated reconciliation scripts should run daily to verify that edge-generated logs match centralized QMS records, flagging any drift or missing telemetry for immediate investigation.
+Retention policies must align with regional requirements — typically a minimum of five years post-product expiry for cold chain telemetry.
+Automated reconciliation scripts should run daily to verify that edge-generated logs match centralized QMS records.

 Conclusion